 Audio is not yet supported on servers running MacOS.

-Why can’t I hear audio from my phone or tablet?
+Why can’t I hear audio on my phone or tablet?

-Audio from mobile phones and tablets is not yet supported.
+Audio when connecting either from or to mobile phones and tablets is not yet supported.

-Why doesn't my audio work during instant support sessions?
+Why doesn't my audio work during On-Demand Assist sessions?

 How does the audio feature work?